-The Board of Directors (BoD) is the administrative and supervisory management body (AMSB) of SLLIE and is in charge of the management of the business.
+The Board of Directors (BoD) is the administrative, management and supervisory body (AMSB) of SLLIE and is in charge of the management of the business.
 It is vested with the broadest powers to perform all acts of administration and management in accordance with the corporate objects of SLLIE.
 The BoD is constituted according to applicable local law and comprises the following persons:

-- -Corporate Delegate Mandate Holder of the Group; - -CEO of Market Unit International; - -CFO of Market Unit International; - -A representative of the Group Legal department.
+-CEO of Market Unit International as Chairman;

+- CFO of Market Unit International;

+-Head Corporate Mandates of Swiss Life Group;

+-A representative of the Legal department of Swiss Life Group.